Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Is the Plenty of Fish Dating App Better Than Okcupid?

-Plenty of Fish and Okcupid were the first dating sites I ever used before they were available as an app.
-I rarely use either site now, but I will share the pros and cons of both, based on my experience using these apps extensively in the past.
+Plenty of Fish and Okcupid were the first dating sites I ever used before they were available as apps.
+I rarely use either of them now, but I will share the pros and cons of both, based on my experience using both apps a lot in the past.

 I can't say one site is better than the other.
 Plenty of Fish has a much larger user base, but sometimes one site will produce better results than the other.
 Using both sites is best, but Okcupid has changed, removing features that were once free and making them available only as a paid upgrade.
 The site is still free to use, but you can no longer see who viewed your profile unless you upgrade.